Originally Posted: May 2022

 Procedure for Making an Oval Spiral Rope Rug

 Step 1: Thick climbing ropes tend to be somewhat stiff, so it is usually necessary to incorporate a slug, or spacer segment, into the center of the rug.
 This slug consists of a short segment cut from either end of the rope.
 The length of the slug is important because it will dictate the length-to-width ratio of the finished rug.
-For my large rug, I used a 13-inch slug, which resulted in a 40-inch by 28-inch oval with my 60-meter rope.
-For my small rug, I used a 20-inch slug, which resulted in a 34-inch by 17-inch oval with my 35-meter rope.
+Specifically, the slug length will approximately equal the difference between the length and width.
+For one of my larger rugs, I used a 13-inch slug, which resulted in a 40-inch by 28-inch oval with my 60-meter rope.
+For one of my smaller rugs, I used a 20-inch slug, which resulted in a 34-inch by 17-inch oval with my 35-meter rope.
 If you want a less-elongated oval, use a shorter slug; if you want a more-elongated oval, use a longer slug.
 In all cases, be sure to fuse all cut ends using a lighter or match.

 …